-I would love to visit the palace of Versailles.
+I'm finally making it to Paris this summer!
+I want to be sure to visit Versailles.
 How far from the centre of Paris is it?
-What are the easiest and cheapest options??
+What are the easiest and best ways to arrange a visit?"

-Our favorite (and recommended) way of visiting Versailles is to book a private tour that picks you up at your hotel.
+The palace and gardens of Versailles are only about 45 minutes from Paris by vehicle.
+You can go on your own (see the RER information, below) but our favorite and most highly recommended way of visiting Versailles is to book a tour that picks you up at your hotel.
 This way you arrive at the palace refreshed and ready to take in its full magnificence!
 Versailles is huge, and you don't want to arrive already exhausted by the trip.

-But if you want to go on your own, getting from Paris to Versailles is fairly easy, especially if you're familiar with the Metro/RER system.
+if you want to go on your own, getting from Paris to Versailles is fairly easy if you're familiar with the Metro/RER system.
 In a nutshell, from Paris take RER Line C to the station called Versailles-Rive Gauche.
-Then it's just a five-minute walk to Chateau de Versailles.
+Then it's just a ten-minute walk to Chateau de Versailles.

-If you're not familiar with the Paris Metro, here are some detailed instructions to help you plan your trip: The journey to Chateau de Versailles begins at any Metro/RER station in Paris.
+If you're not familiar with the Paris Metro, here are some detailed instructions to help you plan your trip.
+The journey to Chateau de Versailles begins at any Metro/RER station in Paris.
 Look for a blue or red sign with an M or RER surrounded by a circle.
-Some of the vintage Metro stations are marked only by their 1900's Art Deco signs.
+Some of the vintage Metro stations are marked by their even cooler 1900s Art Deco signs.

 You can purchase a Zone 4 ticket at most Metro stations.
 Use the handy ticket machine and follow the instructions.
 Don't forget to get a return ticket!
 You can pay with coins or a credit card with a chip.
 If you have difficulty at the machine enquire at the information booth.